 This list is a collection of some of my favorite books and websites, as well as the favorites of friends, clients, and colleagues.
-It is by no means an extensive list as there are endless pregnancy, birth, and postpartum resources!
+It is by no means an extensive or inclusive list as there are endless pregnancy, birth, and postpartum resources!
 If you have any feedback about the resources below or any favorites to add, please send us a message so I can add to the list!

 Evidence Based Birth is a site written by a nurse and a mother who extensively researches what are standards of care in hospital birth, such as prenatal tests, restricting food/ drink in labor, induction, newborn procedures and much more, to find what research actually supports, giving women information to advocate for themselves.